 Study the ancient Roman government.
 Older students can study how the Roman government worked and the Roman officials mentioned in the Easter story.

 Write a poem.
 Have each of your children write a poem about what Easter means to them.

 Use writing prompts.
 Encourage your children to look at the Easter story like they never have before with writing prompts.
 Here are some ideas:

 - If I were Peter I would have …

 - If I had been in the garden with Jesus when he was arrested I would have …

 - If I was one of the first to see the empty tomb I would have …

 Write a paper.
 If you had an older child study the Roman government, have them write a paper sharing what they learned.

 I hope you’ve been inspired to include the study of Easter in your homeschool this year.
-Check out these Christ-centered Easter traditions if you’re looking for more ideas to do with your family.
 Be sure to get the FREE Easter Scavenger Hunt Printable while you’re there.
 It’s one of our favorite traditions.